veyon/docs/admin/troubleshooting.rst

 Settings for computer access control
 ++++++++++++++++++++++++++++++++++++

 An incorrect configuration of computer access control can also lead to computers being inaccessible.
 Initially it's recommended to disable :ref:`computer access control <ComputerAccessControl>` completely using the Veyon Configurator.
-This allows to determine which method for computer access control is possibly incorrectly configured.
+This allows determining which method for computer access control is possibly incorrectly configured.

 If :ref:`authorized user groups for computer access <RefAuthorizedUserGroups>` are used you should check whether the list of authorized user groups is complete and whether the accessing user is a member of one of these user groups.